A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Extended Khovanov arc algebras

+Given a weight $\nu$, let $\cupd \nu$ denote the unique cup diagram obtained by recursively connecting directly neighbouring $\dn \, \up$ pairs in $\nu$ with a cup, ignoring $\up$'s and $\dn$'s already connected in a previous step, drawing half-lines extending downwards for the remaining positions, and deleting the weight symbols $\dn$ and $\up$ in the end.
+For example,

+(Note that $\cupd \nu$ does not depend on the order of the neighbouring $\dn \, \up$ pairs chosen in the recursion.)
-A cup diagram and a cap diagram (both of type ${}_m^n$) can be glued along a weight --- the cups, caps and half-lines are glued together at the $m + n$ points, giving rise to open and closed arcs in the plane passing through the $\dn$'s and $\up$'s of the weight.
-An {\it arc diagram} of type $_m^n$ is such a gluing which satisfies the following constraints: \begin{enumerate} \item the $\up$'s and $\dn$'s through which any single arc passes induce a well-defined orientation on the arc \item for any two half-lines extending both to the top or both to the bottom, their orientation must {\it not} be of the form $\dn \dotsb \up$. \end{enumerate}

-Fig.~\ref{figure:12} illustrates all arc diagrams for weights of type $_1^2$.
-Note that the following diagrams are {\it not} arc diagrams
+Let $\alpha, \beta, \lambda$ be weights of type ${}_m^n$.
+The cup diagram $\cupd \alpha$ and the cap diagram $\capd \beta$ can be glued along $\lambda$ as follows.
+The weight symbols of $\lambda$ are placed at the $m + n$ fixed points and the cups, caps and half-lines in $\cupd \alpha$ and $\capd \beta$ are glued together at these $m + n$ points, giving rise to open and closed arcs in the plane passing through the $\dn$'s and $\up$'s of the weight $\lambda$.
+An {\it arc diagram} of type $_m^n$ is such a gluing, which we denote by $\cupd \alpha \lambda \capd \beta$, satisfying the following constraints: \begin{enumerate} \item the $\up$'s and $\dn$'s of $\lambda$ through which any single arc passes induce a well-defined orientation on the arc \item for any two half-lines extending both to the top or both to the bottom, their orientation must {\it not} be of the form $\dn \dotsb \up$. \end{enumerate} See Fig.~\ref{figure:87} for an illustration of an arc diagram as a gluing of a cup and cap diagram along a weight and Fig.~\ref{figure:12} for an illustration of all arc diagrams for all weights of type $_1^2$.
+Note that the following diagrams are {\it not} arc diagrams of type $_1^2$

 because they violate conditions \ref{arc2}, \ref{arc3} and \ref{arc3}, respectively.